Lenca: Precolonial era

-Since pre-European times the Lencas occupied various areas of what is now known as Honduras and El Salvador.
-The Salvadoran archaeological site of Quelepa (which was inhabited from the pre-classic period to the beginning of the early post-classic period) is considered a site that was inhabited and ruled by the Lencas.
-Another important center of the Lencas is the Yarumela settlement in central Honduras in the Comayagua Valley, which was an active city in the late Pre-Classic and Early Classic periods; archaeologists come to believe that it was a very important commercial center for this culture.
-Other minor settlements are Tenampua and Los Naranjos, also located in the center of what is now the Republic of Honduras.
-The earliest known references in western discourse about the term Lenca dates back to 1548, in the Provanzas de Juan Ruiz de la Vega, AGCA, A1.29,40.102,4670.”
-The word ”Lenca” was originated By The Taulepa Clan Which Meant The Common Wealth of the People.
-Raphael Girard, wrote about the origin of the Kiche and other Maya groups.
-He also addresses a brief section on the question of the Lenca.
+Since pre-European times, the Lencas occupied various areas of what is now known as Honduras and El Salvador.
+The Salvadoran archaeological site of Quelepa (which was inhabited from the preclassic period to the beginning of the early postclassic period) is considered a site that was inhabited and ruled by the Lencas.
+Another important center of the Lencas is Yarumela in the Comayagua Valley of central Honduras, which was an active city in the late preclassic and early classic periods; archaeologists have come to believe that it was a very important commercial center for this culture.
+Other minor settlements are Tenampúa and Los Naranjos, also located in central Honduras.